DevBubba/Rocket-Cleaner/README.md

      echo Shortcut created on Desktop.
 Right-click the shortcut, go to Properties, and set 'Run as administrator' if needed. pause
      ```

+## <a id="faq"></a>❓ 〢 FAQ

+- **Q: How often should I run Rocket Cleaner?**
+  A: It's recommended to run Rocket Cleaner periodically, depending on your usage.
+If you're using many applications or browsing the web frequently, you may want to run it weekly to keep your system optimized.

+- **Q: Does Rocket Cleaner delete my personal files?**
+  A: No, Rocket Cleaner only removes temporary system files, browser cache, and other files that can safely be deleted.
+It does not delete any personal files, documents, or photos.

+- **Q: I ran Rocket Cleaner without admin rights, and some features didn't work.
+What should I do?**
+  A: Certain features require admin privileges (e.g., disk cleanup and defragmentation).
+Make sure to **right-click and select "Run as administrator"** when launching Rocket Cleaner to ensure full functionality.

+- **Q: How do I disable the auto-update feature?**
+  A: Currently, the auto-update feature is built-in.
+If you wish to disable it, you can modify the script, but it's recommended to keep it enabled to ensure you're always using the latest version with improvements and fixes.

+- **Q: Can I use Rocket Cleaner on my Mac or Linux system?**
+  A: Rocket Cleaner is designed exclusively for Windows.
+Future versions may support other operating systems, but for now, it is Windows-only.

 ## <a id="preview"></a>📷 〢 Preview